mcekwonu/ExtensysPlots/README.md

     plt.show()
 ```

-<p>You can adjust the legend borderpad for proper placement if you have more that four parameters using:</p>
+You can adjust the legend borderpad for proper placement if you have more that four parameters using:

 ```python
 # for example, manually set the borderpad after trying out the position values and update the matplotlib parameters.